ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 * Description: The {@linkapi CKEDITOR.config#mathJaxLib CKEDITOR.config#mathJaxLib} property is not set.
 Refer to {@linkapi CKEDITOR.config#mathJaxLib API documentation} for more information.
 * Additional data: None.

+## no-vendor-lib

+* Location: `core/tools.js`
+* Description: Unable to find vendor library.
+Make sure that vendor library is available at the given path.
+* Additional data:
+	* `path`: A path to the vendor library.

 ## range-endcontainer

 * Location: `core/dom/range.js`